numerous-com/numerous-sdk/README.md

 ### Building and running

-To build simply run `make build` without arguments, and the executable is stored as `build/numerous`
+To build simply run `make cli-build`, and the executable is stored as `build/numerous`

 ### Development